Ocean City, Maryland Police Make 120+ Arrests, Step Up Police Presence In Response To Boardwalk Violence

 OCEAN CITY, MD.
 (WJZ) — Ocean City police have stepped up their presence on the Boardwalk and around town after several violent incidents were reported so far this beach season.

+“It’s different this year.
+It’s dramatically different,” Mayor Rick Meehan said.
+“Typically, we have the graduating seniors, high school and even some college seniors here, but this is a different group.
+Rather than ages 17 to 21, really what we are seeing is 17 to maybe 31, 32, so it’s a different group all together.”

-Just over the last weekend between June 11 and June 14, they made 129 arrests, compared to 95 total arrests that same weekend in 2019.
+Just over the last weekend, between June 11 and June 14, police made 129 arrests compared to 95 total arrests that same weekend in 2019.

 Police Plan To Increase Patrols In Wake Of Violence At Ocean City, Maryland Boardwalk; Behavior ‘Will Not Be Tolerated’